web3/web3.js/docs/web3-module-abstract-method-class-reference.rst

 execute
 *******

-This method will execute the current method and return the desired correct value.
+This method will execute the current method.

 ==========
 Parameters